Suitcase Packing Tips: Helpful Steps to Ensure a Smooth Trip

 #1.
 Be aware of airport security rules

 Be prepared for the 3-1-1 rule on liquids and gels in advance – doing so will allow you to move through security much faster.
 According to this rule, you can only pack liquid containers under 3.4 oz in your carry-on bag.
 All containers need to be placed in a 1 qt. clear bag.
 And, each passenger is allowed 1 bag.
+You could always purchase a TSA approved toiletry bag online.
 Visit the TSA site for more information and additional carry on rules.

-#2 Check your airline’s carry on size requirements in advance
+#2 Check your airline’s carry on size limits in advance

 Airlines vary in allowable carry on luggage size limits, however, the max for most airlines is 45 linear inches.
 Check your luggage at home and make sure it fits within your airline’s requirement, or else you will have to check the bag.
 This could be a problem if your carry on is a necessity.
 Also, make sure to take the 3-1-1 liquid rule into account; if in doubt it is best to place the items in your checked luggage.